wet-boew/wet-boew-documentation/projects-en.md

 To have an easy way to compare multiple product side by side.
 A feature similar as we can found when a user want to buy a new camera on a web site and he want to compare side by side the specification for two different model of camera in order to decide which one would fit best his needs.

 ### Javascript AB testing framework

+**Last updated:** December 2, 2020

 Have a javascript that can show option A or B and be consistent for a period of 2-3 weeks.

 Chalenges:
 * What would be the basic interface.
 * Do we show option A, then after JS kick in we clear the visible DOM and show option B
 * Do we put option A inside a details summary, then when JS kick in we remove that details summary and show what-ever option for the user.

+Related:
+* Adobe Target is currently looked at to provide A/B testing in canada.ca

 Next step:
 * Define what is that basic interface